percona/pmm-doc/docs/dashboard.mysql-overview.md

 query_cache_size=0
 ```

+!!! alert alert-info "Note"
-**NOTE**: While you can dynamically change these values, to completely remove the contention point you have to restart the database.
+    While you can dynamically change these values, to completely remove the contention point you have to restart the database.

 ## MySQL Open Tables, MySQL Table Open Cache Status, and MySQL Table Definition Cache